mgsosna/mattsosna.com/_posts/projects/2023-12-22-Random-forest-by-hand.md

 The second way is that random forests randomly select only a subset of the features when evaluating how to split the data. scikit-learn's `RandomForestClassifier`, [for example](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html), only considers the square root of the number of features when searching for the thresholds that minimize Gini impurity.

 These methods might seem strange -- why wouldn't we use all our features, and why would we  purposely duplicate and drop rows in our data?
 And indeed, each individual tree we produce this way typically has significantly _worse_ predictive power.
 But when we combine 100 of these Swiss-cheese trees, a surprising result emerges: a forest that is collectively more accurate than our original decision trees.
-(Make code example to confirm.)

 ## Implementation
 Let's now implement a random forest in Python to see for ourselves.
 We'll start with the nodes of a tree, followed by a decision tree and finally a random forest.

 ### Tree Nodes
 Let's start with a `Node` class that will serve as a node in our decision tree.
-The class will have the following attributes used for training:
+The class will have the following attributes used for **training**:
-* A dataframe representing the data (or subset) the node held during training.
+* A subset of data (or entire dataset for the root node)
-* The proportion of positive labels and Gini impurity of the dataframe.
+* The proportion of positive labels and Gini impurity of this subset.
 * Pointers to left and right child nodes, set to `None` if the node is a leaf.

-The class will also have the following attributes for classifying new data:
+The class will also have the following attributes for **classifying new data**:
-* Information on which node to go to next (if the node is not a leaf) or which label to return.
+* A feature name and threshold, used to point the input towards the left or right child node (if the node is not a leaf)
+* Which label to return (if the node is a leaf)

 We can construct a `Node` class that meets these criteria with the below code.
-Because we calculate Gini impurity by assuming the dataframe target column is 1s and 0s, we have a `_check_df` method to ensure the data is in the correct format.
-The other methods just calculate $p_k$ and the Gini impurity.
+While the [source code in GitHub](https://github.com/mgsosna/ML_projects/tree/master/random_forest) has docstrings and input validation, I'll just share the bare minimum here for readability.

 {% include header-python.html %}
 ```python